What does it mean to win the bp Portrait Award?

 Many artists struggle to find enough time to paint as they often need to teach or take up other jobs just to earn a living.
 Winning gave Tift the breathing space he needed to devote himself to his work, he said.

-When announcing the 2019 winners, BP CEO Bob Dudley said the organization believes it has a responsibility to support and invest in the communities in which it works.
+Announcing the 2019 winners, bp’s then group chief executive Bob Dudley said the organization believed it had a responsibility to support and invest in the communities in which it worked.

-The Times’ Richard Morrison said: “BP has been Britain’s biggest and most loyal arts sponsor for 30 years, during which time 50 million people have enjoyed events it has backed.
+The Times’ Richard Morrison said: “bp has been Britain’s biggest and most loyal arts sponsor for 31 years, during which time 50 million people have enjoyed events it has backed.
 It’s also a company that employs thousands of British people and never shirks paying its taxes to the British government.”